 Haraguchi – Genshiken

 Every fandom has its fanatics, the gatekeepers who always know better and are always looking to challenge your devotion to the media you love.
-Haruguchi is exactly that: an elitist anime snob who is technically a member of Genshiken while also leading some rival clubs.
+Haruguchi is exactly that: an elitist anime snob who wants to take over Genshiken.

-He always talks down to people and is a downer to interact with, but whereas most anime fans are introverted and not that assertive, Haruguchi is a smooth talker who always pushes people around and coerces them into doing what he wants.
-In particular, he annexes most of the clubs around the college and steals its talented members to join his doujinshi circle.
+Compared to the usual stereotype of the introverted otaku, Haraguchi is a smooth talker who is always trying to coerce people into doing what he wants.
+In particular, he annexes most of the clubs around the college and forces its talented members to join his doujinshi circle.
 Haraguchi himself has, of course, no talent whatsoever.
 He just forces artists to create the works he wants and then walks away with the money & recognition for it.
 He doesn’t even help during the actual conventions, where he just sits back while the other members sell their own books to line his pockets.

 Haraguchi is a recurring semi-antagonist.
 He isn’t outright evil, but he is a hateable manipulator who wants to drag Genshiken into his expanding slave empire of anime & manga clubs.
-He almost succeeds when Genshiken decides to try its hands at making a doujinshi and run into organizational problems and differences in taste.
-If only there was an experienced circle manager available who’d be willing to lend a big, fat hand…
+He almost succeeds when Genshiken decides to try its hands at making a doujinshi and run into organizational problems.
+If only there was an experienced manager available who’d be willing to lend a big, fat hand…

 Nanami – Revolutionary Girl Utena